 One of the most severe indications that you’ve had too much to drink can’t be cured with aspirin or an afternoon nap.

 On average, 1.5 million people are arrested every year for drunk driving.
-Other aren’t so lucky, Another 10,000 people die across the country in drinking related accidents, accounting for roughly a third of all driving fatalities in the U.S. While people who get arrested for DUI’s may later indicate that they felt sober enough to drive, the number of drinks that will put you over the legal limit (.08% blood alcohol content) can be different for everyone.
+Others aren’t so lucky, Another 10,000 people die across the country in drinking-related accidents, accounting for roughly a third of all driving fatalities in the U.S. While people who get arrested for DUI’s may later indicate that they felt sober enough to drive, the number of drinks that will put you over the legal limit (.08% blood alcohol content) can be different for everyone.

 Our survey found that of Americans who acknowledged having received a DUI in the past, wine was the highest contributing alcohol type for women, while tequila was highest for men.
 Different alcohol types have various content levels, meaning the amount of each drink a person can safely consume varies as well.
 Distilled spirits, including tequila, rum, and vodka, have among the highest concentrations of any alcoholic beverage.